sjothen/shellpress/README.md

 ## Commands

-Shellpress comes with a variety of different commands that help you efficiently manage your wordpress installations.
+Shellpress comes with a variety of different commands that help you efficiently manage your WordPress installations.
 Try one of the following commands:

 ### WordPress